 Additionally, you will want to know what pregnancy expenses you could be helped with such as transportation, housing, medical, food, etc. This varies from state to state so be sure to check with your adoption attorney or adoption agency for what expenses might be covered during and after your pregnancy.
 Generally, medical expenses, legal fees, and some living expenses can be given to the birth mother, with most states limiting the amount expectant parents can receive (again, this varies so be sure to check with your adoption professional).

 This is the time to ask questions.
-As you go through your pregnancy and have more interactions with the adoptive family and agency, you will probably think of more questions you want answered.
+As you go through your pregnancy and have more interactions with the adoptive family and agency, you will probably think of more questions you want to be answered.
 Do not be afraid to ask.
 You will want to feel confident about all aspects of the adoption and now is the time to get your answers.

 During your pregnancy, you may want to find support groups for birth mothers like yourself.
 Your agency could help you find one that suits your needs.
 It is also helpful to take advantage of any counseling that is offered, and if none is offered, then ask your agency or adoption professional to help you find counseling services.